rosikand/old-blog-v1/_includes/about/en.md

 Some things to add:
 - an interactive page/spreadsheet that visitors of this site can sign
-- A link to personal website
+- A link to personal website (and SNS logo in footer on all pages)
 - SEO stuff
+- Add Disqus comments
+- Profile picture